MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-createfiletransacteda.md

        the function fails and the last error code is set to
        <b>ERROR_TRANSACTIONS_UNSUPPORTED_REMOTE</b>.

-In the ANSI version of this function, the name is limited to <b>MAX_PATH</b> characters.
-       To extend this limit to 32,767 wide characters, call the Unicode version of the function and prepend "\\?\" to the path.
-For more information, see
+By default, the name is limited to MAX_PATH characters.
+To extend this limit to 32,767 wide characters, prepend "\\\\?\\" to the path.
+For more information, see [Naming Files, Paths, and Namespaces](/windows/win32/fileio/naming-a-file).

-       <a href="/windows/desktop/FileIO/naming-a-file">Naming a File</a>.
-For information on special device names,
-       see <a href="/windows/desktop/FileIO/defining-an-ms-dos-device-name">Defining an MS-DOS Device Name</a>.
+> [!TIP]
+> Starting with Windows 10, Version 1607, you can opt-in to remove the MAX_PATH limitation without prepending "\\\\?\\".
+See the "Maximum Path Length Limitation" section of [Naming Files, Paths, and Namespaces](/windows/win32/fileio/naming-a-file) for details.

 To create a file stream, specify the name of the file, a colon, and then the name of the stream.
 For more
        information, see <a href="/windows/desktop/FileIO/file-streams">File Streams</a>.